 Of course, you don't always have to use a video, a form or text might be enough in some scenarios.
 This will become clear when you look at exactly what you need from the customer.
 The first step is to get the information you need to do a good job.

 The structure of content in your onboarding funnel

-The required information will naturally be different for each agency and, if an agency offers different services, it might be a good idea to create a separate onboarding funnel for each service.
+The required information will naturally be different for each agency and, if they offer different services, it might be a good idea to create a separate onboarding funnel for each service.

-Here is an extract of information that a web design agency may need:
+Here is the type of information a design agency might need:

 - CI, colors, fonts

 - Logos / pictures from team Dropbox links